denzel-commits/sdet-practicum-test-task/README.md

 This installs all required modules.

 # Running the Tests
-To run tests with default settings defined in "pytest.ini" execute the following command:
+To run the tests with default settings defined in the "pytest.ini" run the following command:

 ``python -m pytest``